 After lunch, leave Dublin city centre and head towards the Guinness storehouse.

 The Guinness storehouse is a beautiful space, worth visiting both for the significance in Irish culture and its location, industrial and with a very different feel from the Dublin you have seen so far.

 The place is massive and very much geared towards tourists but despite this, it is still impressive and worth a stop.

 The tour of the storehouse makes you see several parts of it and it includes a stop at the panoramic gravity bar, where you get offered a pint of Guinness (taste it, it’s lovely here) and or a soda if you prefer to avoid alcohol

 Dinner in the Grafton street area

 End your day with dinner back in town.

 With three days in the city you can venture beyond the city centre and take in some of the beauty of the Dublin coast.

-On day 1 and day 2, follow the Dublin weekend itinerary as outlined above and on day 3, get the DART (the urban train) and head out to Howth, just north of the centre.
-You can read all about Howth here
+On day 1 and day 2, follow the Dublin weekend itinerary as outlined above and on day 3 I would start the day with a trip to Howth before going for shopping and dinner back in Dublin city centre.

-Originally a fishing village and still now an active fishing port, Howth is now an elegant suburb of Dublin: it is worth spending a full day here.
+Originally a fishing village and still now an active fishing port, Howth is now an elegant suburb of Dublin and it is a great place to get beautiful views of bay.